momomo/momomo.com.platform.Nanotime/README.md

     Nano.offsettime() : java.time.OffsetDateTime  : toString() -> 2021-03-25T21:18:49.434622190Z
     ```

-    For all of these we will set up the relevant **nano bits** for you.
+    For all of these types, we will set up the relevant **nano bits** for you.

  * [Nanotime.java](src/momomo/com/Nanotime.java)
     Is the instance class with similarly named instance methods.